Skip to content

 3. Course content must be unbiased, not promoting or marketing a Provider’s products or services.
 A Provider’s products or services may only be discussed once the credit portion of the course is completed.

 4. Course materials (such as PowerPoints, handouts, slides, and samples) used during the credit portion of the course may not include any proprietary information and must pertain to the educational content of the presentation.
-All PowerPoints must contain the APA mandatory slides, and the company’s product or service information may only be included on the slides indicated in the mandatory slides.
+All PowerPoints must contain the APA mandatory slides, and the company logo and the company’s product or service information may only be included on the slides indicated in the mandatory slides.

 5. Each course should be created by qualified subject matter experts and presented by individuals with appropriate knowledge of the subject matter.